-A period bag is something that every tween girl should have.
+A period bag is something that every tween (with a uterus) should have.
 Preferably before they have their first period.

 But what sort of bag do you get?
-What do you put inside it and how do you get your tween to actually put it in her school bag?
+What do you put inside it and how do you get your tween to actually put it in their school bag?

 Now, if reading isn’t your thing, you can find my period bag video (where I talk about what makes an ideal period bag).

 A period bag is simply, a bag that contains the daily supplies that you need for a menstrual period.
 So you might put it in your school bag, or overnight bag if you go on a sleepover or camping trip, or if you are heading out for the day.

 What does a period bag need to hold?

 That’s up to you but there are a few basics that it does need to hold.
 You can buy bags with stuff already inside them but making up your own DIY period kit is actually quite easy.
 And a lot cheaper!

 It needs to contain 2-3 pads, spare underwear (in case of staining), hand sanitiser or wipes (just in case you need to clean yourself up or your hands before leaving the toilet cubicle), and a plastic bag to put used pads in (just in case you can’t access a toilet with a special disposal bin).
 This blogpost talks about what to put inside your period bag.

 In regards to the actual products that you use, there are many different period products that are suitable for young tweens.
 You can use disposable pads, tampons, cloth pads, menstrual cups and even period pants.
 My favourite brand for period pants are the ones by Modibodi.
 Their range of period pants for tween and teens is smaller sized, which means it will actually fit your child.